 Transforming lives by providing safe, secure housing for homeless people

-The Greater Manchester Housing First (GMHF) pilot aims to rehouse and support over 300 people with multiple and complex needs who are homeless or at risk of homelessness across all ten Greater Manchester boroughs.
+The Greater Manchester Housing First (GMHF) partnership has helped to support more than 340 people, with multiple and complex needs who are homeless or at risk of homelessness across all 10 Greater Manchester boroughs, into a home of their own.

-GMHF is a partnership between GMHP members, Greater Manchester Mental Health NHS Foundation Trust, partners in the private rented sector, and homelessness charities and support providers which uses housing as a platform to enable individuals with complex needs to begin recovery and move away from homelessness.
+GMHF is a housing led partnership of 12 organisations including GMHP members, Greater Manchester Mental Health NHS Foundation Trust, partners in the private rented sector, and homelessness charities and support providers which uses housing as a platform to enable individuals with complex needs to begin recovery and move away from homelessness.

 The GMHP partners involved have played a key role in the project’s success.
-Accommodation offers are the lifeblood of the pilot’s success, and of the 282 homeless people that have been rehoused through GM Housing First, the vast majority have been placed in a home provided by the GMHP partners who have volunteered to pledge properties to the pilot.
+Along with the partnership being led by GMHP partner Great Places, accommodation offers are the lifeblood of the project’s success, and the vast majority of people have been placed in a home provided by the GMHP partners who have volunteered to pledge properties to the programme.

 tenancy sustainment rate